optimalstrategy/Qval/docs/source/basic_usage.rst

 Let's jump to a quick example.
-Imagine that you have a RESTful calculator with an endpoint called :code:`/api/divide`.
+Let's say that you are developing a RESTful calculator that has an endpoint called :code:`/api/divide`.
 You can use :func:`validate() <qval.qval.validate>` to automatically convert the parameters to python objects and then validate them:

     .. code-block:: python